julsraemy/prezi/md/loud4ch-doctoral-examination.md

 <!--

-The analysis of the IIIF and Linked Art communities focuses on how consensus building and advocacy promote the adoption of LOUD and the role fo community participation in the adoption of the standards vetted by both communities.

 With the exception of annual conferences or face-to-face workshops, the vast majority of meetings take place online.
-These are open, with a clear agenda written on Google Docs, and use GitHub as a central platform for collecting use cases and collaboratively writing specifications as well as cookbook recipes to help publishers to adopt common patterns and to demonstrate the applicability of use cases.
+These are open, with a clear agenda written on Google Docs, and use GitHub as a central platform for collecting use cases and collaboratively writing specifications.

  -->